apigeek/architect/README.md

 Executable English for Software Architects
 ==========================================

-ApiGeek-Architect is a Business Driven Development (BDD) tool for architecting, deploying and governing software systems.
+ApiGeek-Architect is a Business Driven Development (BDD) tool for designing, deploying and governing software systems.

 You write executable Features (Epics and Stories) that can be easily re-used across different projects.